 Prerequisite: COS 1101.
 A continuation of COS 1101, this course provides you with the necessary information to master this National Industry skill Standard for entry level Cosmetologist.
 Students will conduct services in a safe environment and taking measures to prevent the spread of infectious and contagious disease.
-Students will safely use a variety of sale providing client safety.
+Students will safely use a variety of salon products while providing client safety.